JingyunLiang/FKP/README.md

 ## DIP-FKP

-To test DIP-FKP, run this command:
+To test DIP-FKP (no training phase), run this command:

 ```bash
 cd DIPFKP